 4. Chinkapin Oak

-If you have a larger industrial property, you might want to try this tree to plant in Illinois that can reach 40 to 50 feet in height and spread when you plant it in well-drained soil and full sun.
+If you have a larger industrial property, you might want to consider planting this tree in Illinois, which can reach 40 to 50 feet in height and spread when planted in well-drained soil and full sun.

 This tree has dark green leaves in summer that turn to yellow-orange in the fall.